Adityaagar2003/delta-demo/README.md

 # delta-demo
-this is demo for git & github class
+This is demo for git & github class.